royaltm/spectrusty-tutorial/step3.md

     }
 ```

-The above function not only writes the decoded MIC signal but also controls the state of the TURBO mode whenever the [pulse decoder] changes state from IDLE to any other state.
-Thus if the `flash_tape` is enabled it speeds up the recording and returns to normal speed when the recording finishes.
+The above function not only writes the decoded MIC OUT signal but also controls the state of the TURBO mode whenever the [pulse decoder] changes state from IDLE to any other.
+Thus if the `flash_tape` is enabled, it speeds up the recording and returns to standard speed when the recording finishes.

 Next is the part where we feed the `EAR IN` line from the TAPE pulses.
 This method returns `Ok(true)` if the TAPE has reached the end.